By Covrex

 Feature Gaps vs Competitors

-- Predictive heating analytics (available in Smart Pool AI but absent here)
+- Predictive heat modeling (available in Smart Pool AI but absent here)

-- Kiosk mode for tablets (available in Smart Pool AI but absent here)
+- Multi-user permission levels (available in SOMweb but absent here)

-- Smart Scenes automation (available in Smart Pool AI but absent here)
+- Local data storage (available in SOMweb but absent here)

 Key Takeaways